ActiveLogin/ActiveLogin.Authentication/docs/bankid.md

 We aim at supporting the latest version of all major browsers both on desktop and on mobile.

-All browsers on mobile are supported, but the redirect flow have been tested and verified on these:
+All browsers on mobile are supported to show the UI, but the redirect flow have been tested and verified on these:
 - iOS
     - Safari
     - Chrome